Reforming an Unfair Allocation by Exchanging Goods: Introduction

 In this work, we shall allow agents to \emph{exchange} pairs of goods in the reformation process, and use EF1 as our fairness criterion.
-Exchanges preserve the size of each agent's bundle, thereby ensuring that any cardinality constraints remain fulfilled.
-Note that capacity constraints are prevalent in fair division applications and have accordingly received interest in the literature \citep{BiswasBa18,WuLiGa21,HummelHe22,ShoshanSeHa23}.
-Naturally, given an initial allocation, we wish to reach an EF1 allocation using a small number of exchanges.
-However, it is sometimes impossible to reach an EF1 allocation via \emph{any} finite number of exchanges, so we start by exploring whether the corresponding decision problem can be answered efficiently.
-Since this problem is equivalent to determining whether an EF1 allocation with a certain size vector exists in a given instance, it is meaningful independently of exchange considerations.\footnote{When an EF1 allocation is not guaranteed to exist in some instances due to cardinality requirements, an approach taken by previous work is to relax the EF1 condition (e.g., \citealp{WuLiGa21}).
-However, this leads to unnecessarily weak guarantees in instances where EF1 can be attained.} We also investigate other fundamental questions in this setting.
+Exchanges constitute a fundamental type of operation and preserve the size of each agent's bundle, thereby ensuring that any cardinality constraints remain fulfilled.\footnote{Capacity constraints are prevalent in fair division applications and have accordingly received interest in the literature \citep{BiswasBa18,HummelHe22,ShoshanSeHa23,WuLiGa25}.} Naturally, given an initial allocation, we wish to reach an EF1 allocation using a small number of exchanges.
+However, it is sometimes impossible to reach an EF1 allocation via \emph{any} finite number of exchanges (e.g., if one agent receives many more goods than another agent in the initial allocation), so we start by exploring whether the corresponding decision problem can be answered efficiently.
+Since this problem is equivalent to determining whether an EF1 allocation with a certain size vector exists in a given instance, it is also meaningful independently of exchange considerations.\footnote{A \emph{size vector} specifies the number of goods that each agent receives in an allocation.
+When an EF1 allocation is not guaranteed to exist in some instances due to cardinality requirements, an approach taken by previous work is to relax the EF1 condition (e.g., \citep{WuLiGa25}).
+However, this leads to unnecessarily weak guarantees in instances where EF1 can be attained.} We also investigate other important questions in this setting.
 Namely, if it is possible to reach an EF1 allocation, can we efficiently determine the smallest number of exchanges required to achieve this goal?
 And how many exchanges might we need to make in the worst case in order to attain EF1?